Mech-Elites: Illuminating the Mechanic Space of GVGAI: Introduction

-Experienced-Based PCG is PCG applied to create a specific player experience, using a model of player experience as part of the algorithm~\cite{yannakakis2011experience}.
-Games are created specifically with the player experience in mind.
-The core emphasis of most games is on the player's actions, reactions, and choices made during gameplay, and game mechanics are what drive that experience forward on an atomic level.
+Video game levels are one of the most important assets of gaming.
+They provide spaces where players experience the game, the environments where they interact with the entire range of the possible mechanics.
 From a player's perspective, a game mechanic is ``...everything that affords agency in the game world''~\cite{sicart2008defining}.
-For example, a player performing a jump would be considered a game mechanic, as would a player collecting a coin or destroying a monster.
-Levels often showcase different game mechanics, either in an isolated setting to help the player hone that mechanic or other times in combination with many others to glean the complex interplay between them.
+For example, a jumping action in a platforming game would be considered a game mechanic, as would recieving an item in a role-playing game or destroying a monster in an action game.
+Levels often showcase different game mechanics, either in an isolated setting to help the player hone a particular mechanic - a type of tutorial called a carefuly designed experience~\cite{green2017press} - or in combination with many other mechanics to glean the complex interplay between them.

 While simpler games only require a few tutorial environments or levels to teach a player their mechanics, more complex games might need more specific and niche levels in order to effectively teach the player without overwhelming them.
 Generating these tutorial levels by hand and identifying the critical mechanics needed to play the game can be tedious for the developer and ultimately may not be beneficial to the player if a more suitable tutorial level can be created to achieve the same goal.
+A good baseline tutorial level is one that is simple and direct with its mechanic demonstration.
 The AtDelfi project~\cite{green2018atdelfi} mentioned automated ``experience generation'' as a future goal of tutorial generation, and this project was primarily motivated to help fill this need.